Advertisers get ready for IPL slugfest

 Show me the money!

 An average IPL match has an ad inventory of 2,000 seconds.
 But Star India is likely to squeeze in 2,200-2,300 seconds, according to experts.
-With the addition of regional languages and a local focus, the broadcaster is expected to garner around `200 crore in
+With the addition of regional languages and a local focus, the broadcaster is expected to garner around Rs 200 crore in incremental revenues.

 “The reach of IPL is expected to be 15-20% higher than the previous year.
 On top of that, consumption on mobile will go through the roof as data cost has come down drastically,” predicts Shankar Nath, CMO and SVP, Paytm.